LandSegmenter: Towards a Flexible Foundation Model for Land Use and Land Cover Mapping: LandSegmenter Model

-\paragraph{\textbf{Prompter}} To enhance semantic awareness for \ac{LULC} mapping, we replace the original geometric prompter with a text encoder from GeoRSCLIP \citep{zhang_rs5m_2024}.
-GeoRSCLIP was pretrained on a large corpus of RS image-text pairs with geolocation-informed descriptions, making it better-suited for \ac{LULC} tasks than other vanilla and RS-based CLIP models (see \cref{sec:exp:ablation:arch}).
-We freeze the text encoder due to the relatively limited text corpus compared to the abundance of images in LAS.
+To enhance semantic awareness for \ac{LULC} mapping, we replace the original geometric prompter with a text encoder from GeoRSCLIP \citep{zhang_rs5m_2024}.
+GeoRSCLIP was pretrained on a large corpus of RS image-text pairs with geolocation-informed descriptions, making it better-suited for \ac{LULC} tasks than other vanilla and RS-based CLIP models (see \cref{sec:exp:ablation:arch}). \cy{LandSegmenter directly exploits the fixed pretrained semantic space provided by GeoRSCLIP with the text encoder kept frozen during training.} We freeze the text encoder due to the relatively limited text corpus compared to the abundance of images in LAS. \cy{Accordingly, semantic harmonization across heterogeneous datasets is achieved at the prompt level via the renaming trick.
+Specifically, we reformulate and expand dataset-specific class names into more descriptive, semantically standardized prompts.
+Therefore, they can be more consistently aligned with this fixed semantic space.
+Further details of the renaming trick are provided in the Appendix.}

-\paragraph{\textbf{Decoder}} The trainable decoder integrates image embeddings with prompter text embeddings to generate final outputs.
-First, an MLP aligns text embedding dimensions with image features, followed by two cross-attention blocks for information exchange (first text as queries, then image as queries).
-Enriched image features are upsampled to the target resolution via a two-layer transpose convolutional structure, which incorporates low-level features from Hiera blocks 1 and 2 at each layer.
-Image-informed text embeddings undergo an additional cross-attention module (text as queries) and MLPs to generate class prediction weights, enabling flexible LULC segmentation across diverse categories.